-The Combined Materials Pack (CMP) comprises the Course Notes, PBOR and the Series X Assignments.
+The Combined Materials Pack (CMP) comprises the Course Notes, PBOR, the Series X Assignments, and a Mock Exam.

 CMP Upgrade

 The purpose of the CMP Upgrade is to enable you to amend last year's study material to make it suitable for study for this year.